danneauxs/TTS_ebook_preprocessing/README.md

 # TTS Ebook Preprocessing Tool (bookfix.py)

 This is a small Python program designed to help preprocess ebook text files to fix common issues before using them for text-to-speech (TTS) or other applications.
 It provides a graphical interface to guide the user through interactive decisions and apply automatic cleanup rules.
+    * **`#NOTE:`**: This program works on .txt files right now.
+To work with ebooks code would need to be added to unzip and deconstruct the ebook and process each file.
+The main problem I've encountered in this is dealing with the markup of the html files ebooks are mode of.
+    It's doable, I've done it in a different version, but it breaks easily as I use AI to program and AI alwalys wants to change or tinker or streamline code it's already written regardless of if it bears on what you are currently changing.

 ## Synopsis

 The `bookfix.py` script is a GUI tool built with the Tkinter library.
 Its main goal is to help users clean and standardize text from input files (like **.txt**, **.html**, and **.xhtml**), by providing a way to handle inconsistent wording and apply automatic cleanup rules.